franga2000/flarum-markdown-ckeditor/README.md

 **Images** can currently only be inserted from a URL.
 Support for uploading images is planned, but not implemented yet.

 **Styling** is currently only partially matched.
 The editor follows the forum color scheme, but the **content will look slightly different in the editor** compared to the final rendered post (blockquotes and code blocks are currently the most obvious).
 This will be fixed soon.

+**Languages** other than English are currently not supported, but support is planned in the future.
+Translations do exist, so it is possible to build the extensions with a different language by simply replacing the hard-coded language code (search for `'en'` in this repo).